 You can’t tell for sure if your marketing efforts are effective until you look at the numbers.
 If sales are up, that’s great!
 But is it related to your marketing department’s performance, and how does it affect your company’s costs?
 Metrics can help you spot key growth areas and risk areas.
+Whether you’re doing your marketing alone or with a mentor, data will be an important consideration when making future decisions.
 Numbers never lie, and with the right calculations, nothing escapes your eye.

 Before we get to formulas, here are three important things to remember:

 The more accurate your data, the better decisions you make based on it.
 Therefore, carefully verify the data you collect, minimizing the human element.